ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 Based on TMF classification in {{TMF_SD2-20}}, hardware components can be divided into two groups, holder group and equipment group.
 The holder group contains rack, chassis, slot, sub-slot while the equipment group contains network-element, board and port.

+See {port-examples}, {multi-chassis-examples}, and {non-modular-examples} for concrete hardware component examples.

 {{fig-hw-inventory-object-relationship}} describes the relationship between typical inventory objects in a physical network element.

 ~~~~ aasvg